GavinBoller/Watchlist/README-ADMIN.md

 ## Environment-Specific Data Filtering

 The dashboard can be configured to show different data in development vs. production environments.
+This ensures proper data isolation between environments.

 ### SQL Filter Patterns

 Define SQL filter conditions to determine which data is shown in each environment:

 ```
-# .env file example - New recommended approach
+# .env file example - Bidirectional Data Isolation
-DEV_FILTER_PATTERN=TRUE                                   # Show all users in development
+DEV_FILTER_PATTERN=username NOT LIKE 'Sophieb%' AND username NOT LIKE 'Gaju%'  # Exclude production users from development
-PROD_FILTER_PATTERN="username LIKE 'Gaju%' OR username LIKE 'Sophieb%'"  # Only show specific users in production
+PROD_FILTER_PATTERN=username LIKE 'Sophieb%' OR username LIKE 'Gaju%'  # Only show production users in production
 ```

 These filters are applied directly to SQL WHERE clauses for all dashboard queries.
+It's critical to configure both environment filters correctly to ensure proper data separation.

 ### Legacy Username Pattern Filtering